 Behaviour change will be accomplished in two ways:

-- Community Mobilisation & Outreach includes listener groups, interactive drama and community radio, mirroring the themes set out in each radio programme.
+- Community mobilisation & outreach includes listener groups, interactive drama and community radio, mirroring the themes set out in each radio programme.
 These activities target communities with no radio coverage and/or communities that speak a different language from the broadcasts, to reinforce attitudes and behaviours featured in the radio programmes.
+When COVID-19 safety guidelines on physical distancing were put in place, we adapted to family listening groups, allowing family members to sit together in a safe environment to listen to the pre-recorded radio programmes.

 To listen to a selection of our radio programmes, go here.